Soujanya-37/TrafficSim/README.md

 *2D Animation: Creates the illusion of movement by updating the x and y coordinates of each car's rect every frame and redrawing it.

 ## 📄 License

-A second year CGV project by Soujanya Shanbhag.

 Distributed under the MIT License.